 Sixty seconds.
 My beer went from garage temperature to ice cold in less than SIXTYDAMNEDSECONDS!
 I was amazed and bewildered at the same time.
 This was a great idea, but who the hell carries a drill around with them all the time?

 After a few conversations with Ty and Trevor (the inventors), I found out they already had a self contained prototype of the Chill Bit that they called the Spin Chill.
 It took them about 6 months, but they finally put together a pretty respectable looking and working piece of drinking wonderment.

 The Spin Chill works even better than the Chill Bit in the respect that you can hook it up to a beer and just drop it in the ice on its own without having to stand there and hold it like a drill.
 Now don’t get me wrong, pulling out a drill at a party or tailgate and chilling beer is pretty bad ass, but I’m lazy and prefer to let automation run its course on things like making beer cold.

-These things work so well Nathan and I decided the Spin Chill and Chill Bit would be the first products in our very first DrinkersBox and would be a permanent fixture in our online store at DrinkersBox.com.
+These things work so well Nathan and I decided the Spin Chill and Chill Bit will become permanent fixtures in our online store (coming soon).